A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Co-ordinated Sciences is fully linear.
 All papers are sat at the end of the course, in either May/June or October/November.
 There is no coursework and no controlled assessment.

 The qualification is tiered into Core and Extended.
-The Core route uses easier papers and gives access to grades C to G. The Extended route covers all of Core plus additional Extended-only content across all three sciences, and unlocks grades A* to E. Your school decides which route to enter you for based on mock performance.
+The Core route uses easier papers and gives access to paired grades CC to GG.
+The Extended route covers all of Core plus additional Extended-only content across all three sciences, and formally assesses paired grades AA to GG.
+Extended is intended for stronger candidates expected to achieve grade CC or above.
+Your school decides which route to enter you for based on mock performance.

 PaperFormatLengthMarks